loomio/loomio-coop-handbook/governance.md

 The Loomio board meets monthly, and collaborates together on Loomio between meetings.

-Some responsibilites of our board:
+Some responsibilities of our board:

 * bringing business and other subject-area expertise to critiquing and providing accountability on the member-created strategy
 * ensuring good governance by making sure we've got the right people & processes to deliver our strategy